 - Consciousness: Checking for severe conditions like coma or vegetative states.

-The VA rates TBI residuals on a scale from 0 to Total:
+After assessing how symptoms impact the veteran’s daily life, the VA rates TBI residuals on a scale from 0 to 100% (Total):

 - 0%: Normal functioning, no apparent issues.